Radeon RX 580: specs and benchmarks

 Forza Horizon 4 41

-Radeon RX 580's performance compared to nearest competitors among desktop video cards.
+Radeon RX 580's performance relative to its closest rivals among desktop graphics cards.

 Radeon RX 580 100